kashvi-dhankhar/P2P-File-Transfer-System/README.md

 # P2P-File-Transfer-System
 A full-stack project demonstrating peer-to-peer (P2P) file transfer between two devices over a network.
-Built as part of Distributed Computer Networks (DCN), this project provides a simple yet robust interface to connect two devices and securely transfer files.
+Built with **Flask (Python)** for backend and a clean **HTML/CSS/JS** frontend, this project provides a simple yet robust interface to connect two peers and securely transfer files.

 ---